mojimoon/MojiApps/README.md

-A collection of simple web applications built by Gemini.
+A collection of simple web applications.
 Have fun exploring!

 ## Tools